j0ly/FirstProject/REPORT.md

 ### How to identify
 You can get access to the Admin pages using an eavesdropped cookie-session-id like this:

-1. Log in to the Admin pages, look who have signed up, and click the "home" link.
+1. Go to the Admin pages, look who have signed up, and click the "home" link.
 2. You are now back at the starting page, which doesn't use SSL.
 3. But with OWASP ZAP you can now see that the session-cookie is still in use (see [README.md](README.md)).
 This is bad if someone would have the possibility to eavesdrop.
 4. Copy the cookie-session-id!